jtortorelli/cineaste-lume/src/people/asahiyo-taro.md

     year: 1959
 ---

-Stowed away on a cargo ship to compete in his first sumo match in Amami in 1948 at age 19.
+Asahiyo Tarô stowed away on a cargo ship to compete in his first sumo match in Amami in 1948 at age 19.
+He rose to become the 46th Yokozuna in 1959. *The Three Treasures* (1959) was his only film appearance.

-Distinctive for his stature, thick eyebrows and chest hair, which were unusual for sumo wrestlers.

-Boasted a winning record of 13-2 at an Osaka wrestling championship in 1959, breaking a longstanding jinx on wrestlers with chest hair.
+He was distinctive for his stature, thick eyebrows, and chest hair, which were unusual for sumo wrestlers.
+In 1959, he boasted a winning record of 13-2 at an Osaka wrestling championship, breaking a longstanding "jinx" that wrestlers with chest hair could not win tournaments.

-Suffered from lumbar separation disease, which affected his later wrestling performance and hastened his retirement in 1962.
+Asahiyo suffered from lumbar separation disease, which affected his later wrestling performance and hastened his retirement in 1962.
+After retiring, he became the head coach of the Takasago stable, where he mentored future stars like Konishiki.

-Resumed training in anticipation of his 60th birthday ceremony.

-Died suddenly of a cerebral hemorrhage brought on by over drinking and the sudden strain of his new training regiment.
+He died suddenly of a cerebral hemorrhage in 1988.
 A statue in his likeness was erected at his birthplace in 1995.